ocadotechnology/newrelic-alerts-configurator/newrelic-sync/README.md

 - priority - Severity level for given term in condition.
 Possible values are:
     - Critical
     - Warning
-- time function - Possible values are:
+- time function - Time function in which threshold term have to be reached in duration term to trigger an event.
+Possible values are:
     - All (for at least)
     - Any (at least once in)
 - threshold - Threshold that the monitored value must be compared to using the operator term for an event to be triggered.